sebgl/htpc-download-box/README.md

 ![Adding a serie](img/sonarr_add.png)

-*Note: You may need to `chown -R $USER:$USER /path/to/root/directory` so Sonarr and the rest of the apps have the proper permissions to modify and move around files*
+*Note: You may need to `chown -R $USER:$USER /path/to/root/directory` so Sonarr and the rest of the apps have the proper permissions to modify and move around files.*

 Enter the series name, then you can choose a few things: